-The Company's principal financial liabilities, other than derivatives, comprise loans and borrowings, trade and other payables.
-The Company's principal financial assets include Investment, trade and other receivables and cash and bank balances that derive directly from its operations.
+The Company's principal financial liabilities, other than derivatives, comprise loans and borrowings, trade and other payables and advances from Customers.
+The Company's principal financial assets include Investment, loans and advances, trade and other receivables and cash and bank balances that derive directly from its operations.
 The Company is exposed to market risk, credit risk and liquidity risk.
 The Company's senior management oversees the management of these risks.
 The Board of Directors reviews and agrees policies for managing each of these risks, which are summarised below.